shirakaba/react-nativescript-site/docs/layouts/flexbox.md

 ## Extra props for child elements

-When an element is a direct child of `<$FlexboxLayout>`, you can work with the following additional properties.
+When an element is a direct child of `<flexboxLayout>`, you can work with the following additional properties.

 | Name | Type | Description |
 |------|------|-------------|